Rombora/python-backend-sample/README.md

-## Sinch auth token backend example
+## Sinch authentication token backend example

 This demonstrates a basic partner backend for generating authentication tokens.
 In this example the user database is not persistent: Only for demonstrational purpose!